primatejs/primate/docs/guide/getting-started.md

 ## Why Primate?

-Primate is a expressive, minimal, and extensible web framework.
+Primate is an expressive, minimal, and extensible web framework.
 It maps requests to responses using filesystem-based routes, includes only the bare essentials for web app development and can be easily extended with additional modules for common scenarios.